 “It’s pricey but Tom always does things bigger and better than anyone, and there’s a hell of a lot riding on this film, the Mission: Impossible movies are all massive box office successes and the studio is right behind getting this back on track.”

 Who is in the cast?

 Tom Cruise is back as daredevil IMF agent Ethan Hunt in both movies, with Rebecca Ferguson also returning as MI6 ally Ilsa Faust for at least Mission: Impossible 7.

-The big new addition is Hayley Atwell, best known as the MCU’s Peggy Carter, who will be the female lead in both films.
+The first big new addition was Hayley Atwell, best known as the MCU’s Peggy Carter, who will be the female lead in both films.